-AHPT 8407 Pathophysiology (4:4:4:0:0) This course provides a survey of clinical pathophysiology and covers key concepts related to the function and biological control of cells, tissues, organs, and body system as well as structural and functional changes in cells, tissues and organs that underlie human disease.
+AHPT 8407 Pathophysiology (4:4:0,F,IVC) This course provides a survey of clinical pathophysiology and covers key concepts related to the function and biological control of cells, tissues, organs, and body system as well as structural and functional changes in cells, tissues and organs that underlie human disease.
 Basic principles of pathophysiology are addressed with focus on the cause, development, progress, and consequences of diseases related to the nervous, musculoskeletal, cardiorespiratory, immune, endocrine, gastrointestinal and other body systems.
-ISBN: 978-1416031185; ISBN: 9781416054511

-AHPT 8414 Cardiopulmonary Practice Pattern (4:4:3:0:3) This course is designed to focus on the primary and secondary cardiopulmonary impairments that limit therapeutic and patient outcomes in various settings, which include intensive care units, long term care, outpatients, school setting and home care.
+ISBN: 978-1416031185; ISBN: 9781416054511 intensive care units, long term care, outpatients, school setting and home care.
 The physiological and evidence basis of intervention will primarily focus on practical aspects relating to all patients and client.
 Current medical diagnosis and treatment of common cardiac and pulmonary disorders seen by Physical Therapy practice will be incorporated in this course.
 The Guide to Physical Therapist Practice will be used to discuss the process of selecting appropriate tests and measures, establishing a diagnosis, prognosis and plan of care, and selecting interventions for patients with cardiovascular and pulmonary impairments.
-ISBN: 978-1437703818; ISBN: 978-0803621428
+ISBN: 978-0323059138; ISBN: 978-0803621428; ISBN: 13:978-0-7817-6903-7